 What a cool STEM interactive storybook app!
 Not only do you read Axel’s story of struggling to fit in but you’ll find you can help him make things in the kitchen, help with ideas, and build a game.
 The app also includes biographies of 3 kinetic artists and instructions for making kinetic sculptures.

-Help Dasha on her quest to save her village — you can read the story or have the narrator read it to you plus you’ll meet magical creatures, solve riddles, play games, and find hidden surprises.
-I love this adventure and the illustrations, in particular are amazing.
+Help Dasha on her quest to save her village — you can read the storybook app yourself or have the narrator read it to you plus you’ll meet magical creatures, solve riddles, play games, and find hidden surprises.
+I love this adventure and the illustrations, in particular, are amazing.

 The Artist Mortimer

 Every time Mortimer paints something, it leaves the world and stays put on his canvas.
 Which people do not like.
 (Of course!)
 Mortimer loves painting but he doesn’t want to steal everything so he must come up with a solution.
 You’ll enjoy this darling story and the gorgeous illustrations throughout.
 (You might also like The Artist Mortimer 2.)

 The Fantastic Flying Books of Mr. Morris Lessmore

 This Too Shall Pass